Description

 Testing Procedure

 Each maze is kept symmetrical for unbiased design.
-For automated activity tracking, Noldus Ethovision XT is placed at the top of the apparatus with all the lights properly lit.
+For automated activity tracking, ConductVision is placed at the top of the apparatus with all the lights properly lit.
 At the start of the experiment, flies are placed individually in the Y- shaped configuration with each maze evenly lit and symmetrical.
 The subject is allowed to move freely for the prescribed period, and the scoring is automatic.
 Turn bias score is referred as the time spent by the fly to pass the center of the maze and chose to go right (Buchanan et al. 2015).

 T-Shaped Configuration